 Q What are the key challenges to growing your business?

-A Attracting and retaining staff remains a challenge; it’s not just us, businesses in other sectors are experiencing it too.
-Our staff retention rate is about 88 per cent.
+Attracting and retaining staff remains a challenge; it’s not just us, businesses in other sectors are experiencing it too.
+Our staff retention rate is about 88 percent.

 In retail, the hours are long.
 We try to keep the working

 environment friendly to retain staff.
 It’s a family-oriented environment.
 There are no rigid systems, employees are encouraged to manage their own work.
-We try not to micro manage, so as to give the workers room to breathe.
+We try not to micro-manage, to give the workers room to breathe.

-Q How are the points awarded for the incentive programme?
+Q How are the points awarded for the incentive program?

-A Staff earn points that are pegged to the sales turnover as well as their roles and performance.
+A Staff earns points that are pegged to the sales turnover as well as their roles and performance.
 It’s a transparent approach –

 everyone can see the sales numbers.